Stina Bergman Blix

 Stina Bergman Blix is Principal Investigator of the JUSTEMOTIONS project.
-She is Associate Professor of Sociology at the Department of Sociology, Uppsala University.
+She is Professor of Sociology at the Department of Sociology, Uppsala University.
 Bergman Blix’ research interests lie in the areas of professionalism, rationality, socio-legal studies, theatre studies and qualitative methods, always with an eye on emotional and emotion management processes.
 Bergman Blix’ latest research projects investigate emotions in court from several perspectives: how emotions are active and acted upon in and around court hearings, and how objectivity is constructed in judicial decision-making.
 Bergman Blix is in the Editorial Management Board of Emotions & Society and was the coordinator of the European Sociological Association Emotion Research Network 2015-17.

 Terry Maroney is Professor of Law and Professor of Medicine, Health and Society at Vanderbilt University, in the United States.
 Her research interests are judicial emotional experience and regulation, and the impacts of those processes on judges’ personal wellbeing and professional performance; the interactions of law and emotion more generally; and the relevance of psychological science to legal questions in the context of criminal law.
 She has been a Fellow at the Center for Advanced Study in the Behavioral Sciences at Stanford University and a Chancellor Faculty Fellow at Vanderbilt University.